Do not convert to “blocks”.

 - For each variant case, you change one or two of the assumptions of your base case.

 The annual income and savings from getting solar panels are:

-- The money you save in a year, when you use your solar panel electricity and so avoid buying electricity from the grid, and
+- The money you save in a year by using your solar panel electricity and so avoiding buying electricity from the grid, and

 - The income earned in a year, when you sell unused solar panel electricity to the grid